-Princeton Review offers a score increase guarantee for all of its courses, with a particularly strong guarantee for the MCAT 510+ and MCAT 515+ Immersion packages.
-For the Self-Paced and Ultimate courses, Princeton guarantees that your MCAT score will increase with the use for their course (noting that some restrictions apply).
+Princeton Review offers a score increase guarantee for all of its courses, with a particularly strong guarantee for the MCAT 513+ and MCAT 515+ Immersion packages.
+For the Online and Live Online courses, Princeton guarantees that your MCAT score will increase with the use for their course (noting that some restrictions apply).
 However, it is the two upper echelon courses where the real guarantee kicks in.

 Each guarantee requires that you complete all your coursework, along with some other requirements, but the same is expected from any company’s guarantee program.
 Overall, the Princeton guarantees are quite generous.

 Generally speaking, if you choose to withdraw from your Princeton Review prep course for any reason within 7 days of purchase, you will get 100% of your money back.
 Beyond that 7-day period, however, you will be out of luck.